 While I did not want to spend $18,000 on a truck, I knew that I would make such great and varied use of it that I would quickly recoup my investment.
 Many of my friends and family have paid far more than this for their large pickup trucks and sport utility vehicles, driving them mostly to and from work without doing any real work out of them.

-I have found that for the small homesteader like me, this type of truck is invaluable.
+I have found that for a small homesteader like me, this type of truck is invaluable.
 I bought a foreclosed property that had been damaged by the previous seller and needed weeks of work.
 I all but lived out of this truck for several months while working three days a week on the home and property in order to make it habitable for my family.
-This truck easily hauled all the lumber we used to build the decks and steps leading into the home, not to mention all that 16-foot long cattle panel and other fencing materials I needed to setup my pasture and runs.
+This truck easily hauled all the lumber we used to build the decks and steps leading into the home, not to mention all that 16-foot-long cattle panel and other fencing materials I needed to set up my pasture and runs.

 I moved furniture, appliances, tools, and materials all while having the ability to keep them safe and dry.
 I could even stop off to eat and not worry about someone running off with my tools.
 Materials were kept dry and safe onsite while locked inside the truck as well.
 I have not begun to exhaust the uses for this truck.
 I have hauled cages of rabbits from farm to farm, as well as chickens and dogs (don’t worry, I left the garage door open and gate up for plenty of air and protection), chicken coops, straw, railroad ties, and much, much more.
 I have even moved a friend or two in a pinch (the one concern of having your own mini-moving truck).
 Plants, raised bed gardens, and even soil have been relocated using this truck.
 I have sat in lawn chairs on the liftgate creating a makeshift summer porch with cool beverages enjoyed while watching various events from this elevated perch.
 The list goes on and on.
 While I would not have previously considered a truck like this for my homestead or family I can honestly say that I cannot now imagine being without it.